-Music Teacher – Woodwinds, Piano, Voice, General Music
+Music Teacher – Woodwinds, Piano, Voice, and General Music

 Janelle Tibbetts is the Owner and Director of Spark!
 School of Performing Arts where she also teaches woodwinds, piano, voice, and general music.
 She received a Bachelor of Music in Music Education, summa cum laude, from Florida International University and received a Master of Science in Education specialising in Curriculum, Instruction, and Assessment from Walden University.
 She taught music at Clifton Hunter High School between 2011-2015, serving as Subject Leader during her last academic year there.
-Currently, along with her classes at Spark! studios, she teaches general music, beginning band, and choir at First Baptist Christian School.
+Currently, along with her classes at Spark! studios, she teaches general music and choir at Triple C School.

 Janelle is a passionate advocate for arts education in the Cayman Islands and participates in many events and programmes that include the youth and the arts year round.
 Janelle served as Vice President from 2011-2012 for the non-profit organisation Creative Music Project, Inc. and from 2014-2015 she served as Founder and Director of Spark!
 Music Initiative, both of which were organisations that advocated for well-balanced music education for all and promote balanced student-based musical experiences.